CumulusNetworks/docs/content/cumulus-netq-411/Lifecycle-Management/Switch-Management.md

     If the discovery process does not find any switches for a particular category, then it does not display that category.

-After performing a switch discovery, you can install or upgrade Cumulus Linux and NetQ.
+After performing a switch discovery, you can install or upgrade Cumulus Linux and NetQ using the {{<link title="lcm/#netq-lcm-install-netq-image" text="netq lcm install netq-image">}} command. <!--ask Anil about this-->

 {{</tab>}}